leangjia/blender_docs/trunk/blender_docs/manual/interface/annotate_tool.rst

    Click and drag to create a line.
 Annotate Polygon
    Click multiple times to create multiple connected lines.
-   The current polygon is finished when :kbd:`Esc` or :kbd:`RMB` is pressed.
+   The current polygon is finished when :kbd:`Esc` is pressed.
 Annotate Eraser
    Click and drag to remove lines drawn previously.